Sumit-9900/number_matching_puzzle_game/README.md

 # Number Matching Puzzle Game

-A Flutter-based puzzle game where players match numbers to score points.
+A Flutter puzzle game where players match numbers to score points.
 Match identical numbers or pairs that sum to 10 to progress through increasingly challenging levels.

 ## 🎮 Game Overview

-The Number Matching Puzzle Game is an engaging puzzle experience that tests your pattern recognition and quick thinking skills.
-Players must match numbers on a grid by selecting pairs that are either identical or sum to 10, all while racing against the clock.
+Number Matching Puzzle Game tests your pattern recognition and quick thinking.
+Match numbers on a grid by selecting pairs that are either identical or sum to 10, racing against the clock.

 ## 🚀 Features

-- **Multiple Difficulty Levels**: Easy, Medium, and Hard with progressively challenging configurations
+- Multiple difficulty levels: Easy, Medium, Hard
-- **Dynamic Scoring System**: Different points for identical matches (3 points) vs. sum-to-10 matches (5 points)
+- Dynamic scoring: 3 points for identical matches, 5 points for sum-to-10 matches
-- **Real-time Timer**: Countdown timer with color-coded urgency indicators and a ticking sound in the final seconds
+- Real-time timer with urgency indicators and ticking sound
-- **Audio Feedback**: Button click, success, error, and quick-win sounds for satisfying feedback
+- Audio feedback: click, success, error, quick-win sounds
-- **Visual Feedback**: Red flash animation for incorrect selections
+- Visual feedback: red flash animation for incorrect selections
-- **Progress Tracking**: Score display and level completion detection with a celebration animation
+- Progress tracking: score display, level completion celebration
-- **Responsive Design**: Beautiful UI with smooth animations and modern styling
+- Responsive design: smooth animations, modern UI
-- **Add Row Mechanic**: Strategic gameplay element to add new rows during play
+- Add row mechanic for strategic gameplay

 ## 🎯 Game Rules

 ### Basic Mechanics
-1. **Start the Game**: Tap "Start" to begin the timer and enable cell selection
+1. Tap "Start" to begin the timer and enable cell selection
-2. **Select Cells**: Tap on numbered cells to select them
+2. Tap numbered cells to select them
-3. **Make Matches**: Select two cells that either:
+3. Select two cells that either:
-   - Have identical numbers (e.g., 5 and 5)
+   - Have identical numbers
-   - Sum to 10 (e.g., 3 and 7, 4 and 6)
+   - Sum to 10
-4. **Score Points**:
+4. Score points:
    - Identical matches: 3 points
    - Sum-to-10 matches: 5 points
-5. **Avoid Errors**: Incorrect selections trigger a red flash animation on the unmatched cells and an error sound
+5. Incorrect selections trigger a red flash and error sound

 ### Strategic Elements
-- **Add Row**: Use the "+" button to add new rows when available (limited by difficulty)
+- Add Row: Use the "+" button to add new rows (limited by difficulty)
-- **Time Management**: Complete the level before time runs out; a ticking sound plays in the last 9 seconds
+- Time Management: Complete the level before time runs out; ticking sound in last 9 seconds
-- **Score Targets**: Reach the target score to advance to the next level
+- Score Targets: Reach the target score to advance

 ## 🏗️ Architecture